-In 1983 the Eisenhower Center at the University of New Orleans began a project to record the recollections of as many people as possible—civilians as well as soldiers—who were involved in one of the most pivotal events of the century.
+In 1983 the Eisenhower Center at the University of New Orleans began a project to collect on audiotape and videotape the recollections of as many people as possible—civilians as well as soldiers—who were involved in one of the most pivotal events of the century: the June 6, 1944, Allied invasion of Normandy and Hitler’s Fortress Europe.
 Skillfully edited by Ronald J. Drez and first published on the fifty-year anniversary of D-Day, the award-winning Voices of D-Day tells the story of that momentous operation almost entirely through the words of the people who were there.

 Ronald J. Drez, an award-winning author and former U.S. Marine Captain, served as the Assistant Director and Research Associate to Dr. Stephen E. Ambrose at the Eisenhower Center, and to Dr. Douglas Brinkley at the University of New Orle-ans for twenty years.
 Drez is the principal historian and president of Stephen Ambrose Tours, Inc.